agnipratimnag/agnipratimnag.github.io/_pages/about.md

 - Quantum Computation and Information
 - Algorithms

 I also take some time out from my academic schedule to work on an application my friends and I are building, which is aimed at being an AI driven logistic planning tool to simplify the process of planning outings for everyone.
 When I’m not being crushed by coursework, I like to spend time playing football, listening to music, strumming songs on my guitar or gaming with my friends!
-I spend most of my monthly allowance on food and orange is my favorite color.